flintlang/flint/docs/language_guide.md

 ### Loops

 `for-in` loops can be used to iterate over sequence.
-Currently this supports lists, dictionary values and [ranges].
+Currently this supports lists, dictionary values and [ranges](#range-types).
 Syntax:

 ```swift
 for let <variable-name>: <type> in <sequence> {